redox-os/book/src/porting-applications.md

 # Porting Applications using Recipes

-The [Including Programs in Redox](./including-programs.md) page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example) and C/C++ programs.
+The [Including Programs in Redox](./including-programs.md) page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port pure Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example), C/C++ programs and others.

 (Before reading this page you must read the [Build System](./build-system-reference.md) page)